- What Are Ketone Bodies (Ketones)?

 To learn more about ketones in general, and their potential health benefits, check out the book Ketones, The Fourth Fuel by Travis Christofferson.

 Drawbacks of Exogenous Ketone Supplements

-Some people think of ketone supplements as a shortcut to ketosis and to lose weight without sticking to a ketogenic dietary lifestyle.
+Some people think of ketone supplements as a shortcut to ketosis, and as a way to lose weight without adopting a healthy lifestyle.

 When you consume exogenous ketones, your blood ketone levels go up.
-However, that doesn’t mean that you’re in nutritional ketosis.
-If you’re not, you forfeit most of the benefits of a ketogenic diet.
-Plus, taking exogenous ketones effectively halts your body’s own production of ketones.
+However, that doesn’t mean that you’re in endogenous ketosis.
+If you’re not, you forfeit many of the benefits of a ketogenic diet.
+Plus, taking exogenous ketones might negatively impact your body’s own production of ketones.

-I used exogenous ketones during the first 2 to 3 weeks of my keto journey, until I figured out my correct fat and salt intake (and to prevent or lessen the symptoms of the keto flu).
+I used exogenous ketones the first week I was on a keto diet, until I figured out my correct fat and salt intake (and to prevent/lessen the symptoms of the keto flu).

 Ketone Supplements Side Effects

 Ketone supplements are considered to be safe, but there are a handful of side effects that some people experience, including:

 - Gastrointestinal problems, such as diarrhea, nausea and stomach discomfort.
 That’s one of the reasons why I like the products from KetoneAid and HVMN — they don’t cause any stomach issues even when consumed in higher amounts.